-Abeego is sold online and to various independent stores across Canada and into the US.
+Abeego is sold online and to various independent stores across Canada and the US.

 Q. What inspired you to take the leap and start your own business?